agile-ts/documentation/docs/quick_start/React.md

 ### ❓ What is a Collection

-A `Collection` provides a global set of _information_ we need to remember at a later point in time.
+A `Collection` manages a global set of _information_ that we need to remember at a later point in time.
 It is designed for arrays of `data objects` following the same pattern.
 For example, it can be used to remember a flexible list of todo items globally.
 Like a State, it is created with the help of an instantiated [Agile Instance](../packages/core/features/agile-instance/Introduction.md) often called `App`.